-Fact, Fiction, and Form: The Art and Creation Memoirs
+Fact, Fiction, and Form: The Art and Creation of Memoirs

 To begin creating a memoir, writers must learn how to express their reality in an artistic format.